Calliope-Quality/Synthetic_Test_Generation/README.md

 ELEVENLABS_API_KEY=your_elevenlabs_api_key
 DEBUG=True  # Set to False in production

+Apologies for the cutoff!
+Here’s the continuation and conclusion of the Getting Started section, along with the File Structure addition you requested.

+2. Configure Environment Variables (continued)

-Ensure you replace the placeholders with your actual credentials.
+Ensure you replace the placeholders with your actual credentials:

+ADO_USERNAME=your_ado_username
+ADO_PAT=your_ado_personal_access_token
+OPENAI_API_KEY=your_openai_api_key
+ELEVENLABS_API_KEY=your_elevenlabs_api_key
+DEBUG=True  # Set to False in production

 3. Import Historical Test Cases

-Choose your preferred database and run the appropriate import script:

-Using JSON with ChromaDB
-	1. Export Test Cases from TestRail:
-	•	Export your test cases from TestRail in JSON format and save them as cases.json in the project directory.
-	2. Run JSON to Vector Import:
+To build the RAG database, use json_to_vector.py for JSON files exported from TestRail:

 python json_to_vector.py

-This script will:
+This script:
-	•	Parse the cases.json file.
+	•	Parses the cases.json file.
-	•	Generate embeddings using OpenAI’s embedding models.
+	•	Generates embeddings using OpenAI models.
-	•	Insert the embeddings and associated metadata into the ChromaDB collection named testrail_test_cases.

-Using CSV Import (Optional)
-	1. Prepare CSV File:
-	•	Ensure your CSV file contains the necessary fields such as title, description, steps, expected_outcome, etc.
-	2. Modify json_to_vector.py for CSV:
-	•	Update the data extraction section in json_to_vector.py to read from your CSV file instead of JSON.
+	•	Stores the data in ChromaDB for efficient retrieval.
-	3. Run Modified Import Script:

-python json_to_vector.py

-This will parse the CSV file, generate embeddings, and insert them into the chosen vector database.
+If you want to use a CSV import instead, modify the json_to_vector.py script to handle CSV parsing.

 4. Run the Main Script

-Initiate the voice-activated test case generation process:
+Start the voice-activated test case generation process with:

 python voice_chat_ado_integration_chromadb.py

-Voice Chat Mode:
-	•	Start Interaction: Press Enter to speak or type ‘exit’ to quit.
-	•	Voice Commands: Use natural speech to request test case generation, e.g., “Generate synthetic test cases for me for User Story 1-44-329.”
+Voice Commands: Use natural language to request test case generation, e.g., “Generate synthetic test cases for User Story 144329.”

 5. Review Logs and Output
-	•	Terminal Output: The system will print raw, formatted, and parsed test case data for verification.
+	•	Terminal: Displays the raw, formatted, and parsed test case data.
-	•	CSV File: Generated test cases are saved to my_voice_test_cases.csv for easy access and further analysis.
+	•	CSV File: Generated test cases are saved to my_voice_test_cases.csv for easy access.
-	•	Logs: Detailed logs are maintained for troubleshooting and audit purposes.
+	•	Logs: Detailed logs help with troubleshooting and tracking.

+File Structure

+Here’s the current file structure of the project, including tests:

+Synthetic_Test_Generation/
+├── README.md
+├── .env.example
+├── requirements.txt
+├── json_to_vector.py
+├── voice_chat_ado_integration_chromadb.py
+├── modules/
+│   ├── ado_integration.py
+│   ├── logger.py
+│   ├── rag_engine_chroma.py
+│   ├── rag_engine_faiss.py
+│   ├── test_case_exporter.py
+│   ├── test_case_formatter.py
+│   ├── user_story_processor.py
+├── utils/
+│   ├── vector_db.py
+│   ├── chromadb/
+│   │   ├── chroma.sqlite3
+│   │   └── metadata/
+├── tests/
+│   ├── test_rag_chroma.py
+│   ├── test_json_to_vector.py
+│   ├── test_voice_integration.py

 Example Workflow
-	1. Start the Script:

-python voice_chat_ado_integration_chromadb.py

-	2. Interact via Voice:
-	•	Prompt: “Generate synthetic test cases for me for User Story 1-44-329.”
-	•	Response: The system processes the request, fetches the user story from ADO, retrieves relevant past test cases from ChromaDB, and generates new test cases using OpenAI.
-	3. Verify Output:
-	•	Terminal: Displays the raw GPT-generated test cases, formatted blocks, and parsed data.
-	•	CSV: Check my_voice_test_cases.csv to see the saved test cases with fields like Test Case Number, Title, Description, Steps, and Expected Outcome.

-Conclusion

-RAG-Powered Test Case Generation is a comprehensive tool that harnesses the capabilities of Retrieval-Augmented Generation to produce high-quality test cases from user stories.
-By integrating seamlessly with Azure DevOps, offering flexible database options (FAISS and ChromaDB), and incorporating voice activation through ElevenLabs, it provides a scalable and efficient solution for modern QA teams.
+	1. Export test cases from TestRail as a JSON file and save it as cases.json.
+	2. Run json_to_vector.py to populate ChromaDB.
+	3. Start voice_chat_ado_integration_chromadb.py and interact with Calliope using voice commands.
+	4. Review generated test cases in my_voice_test_cases.csv.

+Next Steps
+	•	LangGraph Integration: Enhance memory and state handling for better continuity in conversations.
+	•	CSV Import Support: Streamline support for alternative data sources.
+	•	Performance Optimization: Expand the project’s scalability for even larger datasets.

 MIT License

-Created by Adam Satterfield
+Created by Adam Satterfield with help from o1